Brown-University-Library/eaccpf-indexer/README.md

 1.2.1

  * Transforms EAC-CPF to Solr Input Document format using an external XSLT file
- * Crawler appends comment to EAC-CPF xml to record store source and referrer URLs
+ * Crawler appends comment to EAC-CPF xml to record source and referrer URLs
  * Removed BeautifulSoup for all applications where data is written because it doesn't respect case formatting in tag names
  * Merges inferred data with Solr Input Documents
  * Posts Solr Input Documents to Solr core